-- interest income calculated using the effective interest method; - expected credit losses (ECL) and their reversal; and - gains or losses from changes in exchange rates.
+- interest income calculated using the effective interest rate method; - expected credit losses (ECL) and their reversal; and - gains or losses from changes in exchange rates.

-When a debt financial asset measured at FVOCI is derecognized, the cumulative gain or loss previously recognized in other comprehensive income is reclassified from equity to profit or loss.
+On derecognition of a debt financial asset measured at fair value through other comprehensive income cumulative gains and losses that were previously recognised in other comprehensive income are reclassified from equity into profit or loss.